“In order to succeed, we must first believe that we can.”

 Please see our year 6 curriculum overview to see the full range of learning opportunities that will be available during your time in year 6 - we look forward to the learning journey that we will undertake together this year!

 You will need to wear your PE kit to come to school on your PE day.
-The E days for the classes are outlined below:
+The PE days for the classes are outlined below:

 READING FOR PLEASURE

 We encourage all children in year 6 to develop a love of books and reading is one of our top priorities.
-Our children visit our school library each week and we have daily reading for pleasure time in class.
+Our children will visit our school library each week once it has re-opened post-Covid and we have daily reading for pleasure time in class.
 Your class teacher will also read a range of exciting and engaging stories to you throughout the year.
+Y6 pupils work hard to become Seymour Park Reading Champions by reading a wide range of different books.

 If you are looking for suggestions of books to read in Year 6, follow this link to find some great suggestions!